Hiram Emory Widener Jr.: Federal judicial service

 Widener was nominated by President Richard Nixon on June 19, 1969, to the United States District Court for the Western District of Virginia, to a new seat authorized by 71 Stat.
 586 following the certification of Thomas J. Michie as disabled.
 He was confirmed by the United States Senate on July 11, 1969, and received his commission on July 14, 1969.
 He served as Chief Judge from 1971 to 1972.
 His service terminated on October 27, 1972, due to his elevation to the Fourth Circuit.

 Widener was nominated by President Nixon on September 25, 1972, to a seat on the United States Court of Appeals for the Fourth Circuit vacated by Judge Albert Vickers Bryan.
 He was confirmed by the Senate on October 12, 1972, and received commission on October 17, 1972.
 He assumed senior status on July 17, 2007.
 He was the last federal appeals court judge in active service to have been appointed by President Nixon.
 His service terminated on September 19, 2007, due to his death.

 Succession controversy

 Widener announced his intent to take senior status upon confirmation of his successor in 2001.
 William J. Haynes II had been nominated to succeed Widener but was never given a vote in the Senate.
 In January 2007, Haynes withdrew his candidacy for nomination to replace Widener on the Fourth Circuit.
 He had long been opposed by Democrats and a few Republicans, and with the Democrats having regained control of the Senate, his chances for confirmation appeared to have completely vanished.
 On July 17, 2007, Widener took senior status unconditionally.

 Death

-Widener died at his home outside Abingdon on September 19, 2007, after a year-long battle with lung cancer.
+Widener died at his home outside Abingdon on September 19, 2007, a year after being diagnosed with lung cancer.